-CAI’s application management services deliver the possible for PCCD
+CAI’s application management services deliver the possible for a Pennsylvania agency

-The Pennsylvania Commission on Crime and Delinquency (PCCD) provides leadership in system-wide coordination and collaboration among public servants and private citizens representing the criminal and juvenile justice systems, the school safety and security programs, and victim services across the state.
+A justice planning and policymaking agency for the Commonwealth of Pennsylvania provides leadership in system-wide coordination and collaboration among public servants and private citizens representing the criminal and juvenile justice systems, the school safety and security programs, and victim services across the state.
 Its mission is to enhance the quality and planning within these systems and increase the safety of communities across the state.

-As a critical part of this work, the PCCD administers more than $100 million of state and federal funding through competitive and formula-based allocation.
-PCCD also is responsible for monitoring and reporting on these funding streams.
-Over the years, as grant monies have increased, the commission needed a better way to issue and administer grants, ensure transparency and fairness in its granting processes, and increase efficiencies in reporting.
+As a critical part of this work, this agency administers more than $100 million of state and federal funding through competitive and formula-based allocation.
+The agency also is responsible for monitoring and reporting on these funding streams.
+Over the years, as grant monies have increased, the agency needed a better way to issue and administer grants, ensure transparency and fairness in its granting processes, and increase efficiencies in reporting.

-The PCCD reached out to CAI to develop an electronic grants management information system with funding from the U.S. Bureau of Justice Assistance.
+The agency reached out to CAI to develop an electronic grants management information system with funding from the U.S. Bureau of Justice Assistance.